signal18/docs.signal18.io/02.installation/01.setup-instructions/01.setup-dependencies/docs.md

 ### System requirements

-**replication-manager** is a self-contained binary

-No extra system libraries are needed at the operating system level.
+**replication-manager** is a self-contained binary, no extra system libraries are needed at the operating system level.

 Database replication is advice to use GTID and version

 MariaDB Version >= 10
+MySQL Version >= 5.6

 Web browser IE is reported not working with http interface.